 Keeping Things Fast

 Instead of polling repositories once a minute, you can now trigger re-indexing only when something in your repo has actually changed.
-Optimizing FishEye and Crucible with post-commit hooks for indexing slashes server load and makes every operation faster, especially for Enterprise teams: page loads, reviews and reports.
+Slash server load and makes every operation faster, especially for larger teams: page loads, reviews and reports.

 There are loads of things that can get in the way of your team’s productivity – but configuring your development tools shouldn’t be one of them.
 Administrators are routinely looking for ways to save time, cut down on common requests and get their development teams up and running quickly.
 The FishEye and Crucible team has delivered a set of new features to make system administrators’ lives a whole lot easier by simplifying the integration between FishEye, Crucible and JIRA.